 Health and Physical Education Resources

 - Alliance for a Healthier Generation: The Alliance specializes in educating kids about the importance of nutrition, exercise, and preventative care.
-It does this in many, many ways, one of them being that it advocates for physical and health education in U.S. public schools.
+It also advocates for physical and health education in U.S. public schools.

 - American Kinesiology Association (AKA): The AKA focuses on professional development within the field of kinesiology, offering a job board and networking opportunities for those who wish to work in this field.

-- Online Physical Education Network (OPEN): OPEN provides classroom resources, professional development opportunities, and extensive multimedia – including a podcast and a YouTube channel—dedicated to the field of physical education.
+- Online Physical Education Network (OPEN): OPEN provides classroom resources, professional development opportunities, and extensive multimedia resources—including a podcast and a YouTube channel—dedicated to the field of physical education.

-- Society of Health and Physical Educators (SHAPE): SHAPE is the official national organization for physical educators and health educators, offering online professional development courses, free classroom resources, grants, and scholarships, and advocating for public policy that advances health and physical education.
+- Society of Health and Physical Educators (SHAPE): SHAPE is the official national organization for physical educators and health educators, offering online professional development courses, free classroom resources, grants, and scholarships.
+It advocates for public policy that advances health and physical education.